Little River, South Carolina

 Little River is a census-designated place (CDP) in Horry County, South Carolina, United States.
 The population was 11,711 at the 2020 census.

 Little River is named for the Little River, which flows into the Atlantic Ocean at the state line between North Carolina and South Carolina.
 The Little River inlet has long been a breakpoint for tropical cyclone warnings.
+It initially developed as a suburb of North Myrtle Beach, allowing easy access to the city while avoiding its taxes.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 10.8 square miles (28.0 km^{2}), of which 10.5 square miles (27.1 km^{2}) is land and 0.4 square mile (0.9 km^{2}) (3.33%) is water.

 The area is mainly made up of housing developments, old scrub pine forests, marshes and swamps and is bordered by the Waccamaw River and the Atlantic Intracoastal waterway.
 Live oaks, Spanish moss, crepe myrtle trees and palm trees dot the landscape.